Looking to elevate your next web app but tangled in the Bootstrap versus Material-UI debate? Unsure if another framework

 Bootstrap is a system of how the information is organized and presented.
 And we put the major emphasis on the word “information” because apps like Twitter, Coursera, Apple music were developed with minimalistic design with soft colors, bold and big headlines, little or no animation.
 People visit these websites not to enjoy fancy buttons or smooth and bright animation, but to get information as fast and easy as possible.
 Bootstrap offers that opportunity with a minimum amount of distractions and provides a clear and readable UI.

 PostgreSQL integrated.
 No jQuery or Bootstrap!

 Material design was primarily made for mobile.
-Mobiles have smaller screens and as a result less space to place elements and information – the solution from Material UI is animation, layers, sliders, pop ups.
+Mobiles have smaller screens and as a result, less space to place elements and information – the solution from Material UI is animation, layers, sliders, pop-ups.
 Mobiles don’t have a pointer, but users need to understand where they touch on a touch screen – here animated feedback of touch from the app goes.
 Immediate feedback is necessary for mobiles, but for what reason can you use all this click-get-feedback animation for the web?
 Animation makes the user experience better and looks cool indeed, but if you use some app daily (for example, for work) this nice-looking smooth animation can be overwhelming.
-It’s quite easy to make the app look incredible with Material UI, but nice-looking design doesn’t always meet the users’ needs.
+It’s quite easy to make the app look incredible with Material UI, but a nice-looking design doesn’t always meet the users’ needs.